VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 And [here](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L113) you have to change the name with the name of your layer same for the projection: [EPSG](https://github.com/NikoSaul/itowns2/blob/dataZanzibar/examples/pointcloud.js#L114).

-Now click on Publishing on the top.
+Click on Publishing on the top.
 Add Raster like that :

 <img src="../Image/raster.png" width="650" height="200" />